 The design includes a unique V-shaped bed and spine coil to aid spinal alignment and patient positioning.
 This innovation has the added benefit of improving image quality compared with a flat surface, typical in human machines.
 The scanner also has an in-built radiofrequency shield, removing the need to incorporate these features into the design of the room itself.
 This increases the options available to practices for housing one of the MRI scanners, thereby reducing one of the key barriers to some practices.
 Other key features include the specially designed imaging software, flexible, open-top coil design for different patient sizes, and a comprehensive lifecycle customer support package, ‘Q-Care.’

 The Innovation awards encompass both the product and the service that surrounds it and in Q-Care, Hallmarq delivers a unique level of support unheard of in the industry.
-From initial enquiry through installation and beyond, their truly collaborative partnerships work to support the advanced imaging journey for every customer.
+From initial inquiry through installation and beyond, their truly collaborative partnerships work to support the advanced imaging journey for every customer.
+We interviewed Steve Roberts to find out what it means to win this prestigious award again, find the interview here on our YouTube channel.

 Steve adds, “Winning this award is a really big moment for our team and the culmination of many years of complicated development.
 The validation of our concepts and designs brings us even greater visibility within the global veterinary industry and offers more opportunities to talk to vets about the solutions we can offer.”